Jacobbishopxy/jacobbishopxy.github.io/content/posts/2021-8-17-rust-std-traits.md

 }
 ```

-Apparently, `BizError` should not use generic type, since it is the only possible 'Error' in the project, while `String`, `Vec<u8>` and `Bytes<'a>` should not use associate type, because they are related to business logic.
+Apparently, `BizError` should not use generic type, since it is the only possible 'Error' in the project, while `String`, `Vec<u8>` and `Bytes<'a>` should not belong to associate type, since they are highly related to business logic.

 ### Generic Blanket Impls